mblode/grav-theme-medium/README.md

 ![Medium](screenshot.jpg)

-Medium is a simple and modern blogging theme based on Medium's design language, built for Grav CMS.
+Medium is a simple and modern blogging theme based on Medium.com's design language, built for Grav CMS.

 ### Key Features
 * Built using Foundation 6.